emanualjade/test-openapi/README.md

 Response headers are also validated.
 They can be overriden using the `responseHeaders` property.

+Status codes can be overriden using the `responseStatus` property.

 This is a simple but flexible way to help you test:

 * different scenarios for the same endpoint